onesyntax/coding-standards/README.md

 }
 ```

-You have two options for handling responses from use cases:

-**Option 1: Return entities directly (simpler approach)**
+Use this with your use cases:

 ```php
 // app/Booking/UseCases/CreateBooking.php